 Historical Background and Origins

 The most well-known Confederate flag is the "Southern Cross," officially known as the battle flag of the Army of Northern Virginia.
-Designed by William Porcher Miles, it was initially created as a battle flag to avoid confusion with the Union flag during combat.
+That's why designed by William Porcher Miles, it was initially created as a battle flag to avoid confusion with the Union flag during combat.
 The flag features a blue saltire (an X-shaped cross) adorned with 13 white stars, representing the 11 states that seceded from the Union, plus Kentucky and Missouri, which had significant Confederate sympathies.
 This flag quickly became the most recognizable symbol of the Confederacy, representing its military efforts and its aspirations for independence.

 Evolution of the Flag's Symbolism

 After the Civil War, the Confederate flag gradually transformed from a military emblem to a symbol of Southern identity and heritage.
+In the mid-20th century, the flag resurfaced prominently during the Civil Rights Movement as a symbol of resistance against racial integration.
 During the Jim Crow era, it was often used to reinforce segregation and white supremacy, becoming a potent symbol of racial oppression.
-In the mid-20th century, the flag resurfaced prominently during the Civil Rights Movement as a symbol of resistance against racial integration.
 Its display during this period underscored its association with racism and discrimination, solidifying its negative connotations for many Americans.

 The "White Around It" Interpretation